jwulf/zeebe-nestjs-mre/README.md

 # NestJS with Zeebe

+_MRE: Minimal Reproducible Example, or "Meal Ready to Eat"._

 This is a fully working minimal example of the [NestJS Zeebe Connector](https://github.com/pay-k/nestjs-zeebe).
+Props to Dan Shapir for writing it!

 ## Description